-State Fiscal Year CFT cash collections are the net result of payments on estimated current year liability, and adjustments to prior liability years as returns are filed on extension.
+State Fiscal Year CFT cash collections are the net result of payments on estimated current year liability, and adjustments to prior liability years as extension returns are filed.
 Audit collections, which represent administrative adjustments to prior liability years, are forecast separately using historical trends and information from the New York State Department of Taxation and Finance (DTF).
-Changes in the payment rules on estimated payments, as well as statutorily allowed extensions to file amended returns, have also impacted cash collection patterns.
+Changes in the payment rules on estimated payments, as well as statutorily allowed extensions to file amended returns, also impact cash collection patterns.